-Hole U1452A was a single APC mudline core (Core 354-U1451A-1H) that recovered 8 m of sediments including the mudline.
-Hole U1452B consisted of oriented APC coring to 41.4 mbsf and continued coring with the HLAPC system.
-From 71.1 to 142.4 mbsf, we alternated 4.7 m long HLAPC cores with 4.8 m intervals drilled without coring.
-In this interval, seven HLAPC cores (354-U1452-14F through 26F) penetrated 32.9 m and recovered 21.41 m of core (65%).
-The eight 4.8 m advances without coring penetrated 38.4 m, nearly continuous HLAPC coring to 217.7 m.
+In Hole U1452A, a single APC mudline core (1H) recovered 8 m of sediments, including the mudline.

+In Hole U1452B, we completed oriented APC coring to 41.4 m DSF and continued coring with the HLAPC system.
+From 71.1 to

+142.4 m DSF, we alternated 4.7 m long HLAPC cores with 4.8 m intervals drilled without coring.
+In this interval, seven HLAPC cores (14F-26F) penetrated 32.9 m and recovered 21.41 m of core (65%).
+The eight 4.8 m advances without coring penetrated 38.4 m, with nearly continuous HLAPC coring to 217.7 m DSF.
 Nine 4.8 m advances without coring were intercalated with cores in units predicted to be sandy.
-Overall recovery is 79% for this hole.
+Overall recovery was 79% for Hole U1452B.

-Hole U1452C was continuously cored from the seafloor to 41.3 m CSF-A to obtain a more complete record of the uppermost levee sequence down to the sand layer at the base of the levee.
+Hole U1452C was continuously cored from the seafloor to 41.3 m DSF to obtain a more complete record of the uppermost levee sequence to the sand layer at the base of the levee.
 All APC cores were oriented, and core recovery in this hole was 81%.

-Drilling at Site U1452 intentionally targeted a Pleistocene-aged levee identified in the pre-expedition seismic data.
-The lithology and structures of sediments recovered indicate we captured the initiation and cessation of an entire levee sequence (8-40 mbsf), from prelevee sand sheets (40-167 mbsf) to calcareous clays (>167 mbsf), marking the initiation of turbiditic deposition levee-building at this location.
-The prelevee sand sheets are turbiditic sands dominated by mica- and quartz-rich sand characteristic of sediments found in Himalayan rivers.
-These sands were likely deposited as interlevee sheet flows originating from a nearby channel.
-The hemipelagic calcareous clay unit extends to 190 mbsf and overlies interlevee sand-rich turbidites.
+Drilling at Site U1452 targeted a Pleistocene-aged levee identified in the pre-expedition seismic data.
+The lithology and structures of recovered sediments indicate the initiation and cessation of an entire levee sequence (8-40 m DSF) was captured, as well as underlying prelevee sand sheets (40-167 m DSF) and calcareous clays (>167 m DSF).
+The prelevee sand sheets mark the initiation of turbiditic deposition at this location prior to the building of the levee.
+These turbiditic sand sheets are dominated by mica- and quartzrich sand characteristic of sediments found in Himalayan rivers.
+The sand was likely deposited as interlevee sheet flows originating from a nearby channel.
+The hemipelagic calcareous clay unit extends to 190 m DSF and overlies older interlevee sand-rich turbidites.

-The sediments at this site document the channel system shifting across the fan.
-Initially, the proximal channel sand deposition reduced and was succeeded by increased deposition of hemipelagic nannofossil-rich calcareous clays.
+Sediments at this site document the channel system shifting across the fan.
+Initially, proximal channel sand deposition was reduced and succeeded by increased deposition of hemipelagic nannofossil-rich calcareous clays.
 Overlying this calcareous interval, a very thick (~160 m) section of levee deposits (i.e., sand and mud turbidites) reflects activation of a nearby channel and the associated levee building that forms the top of the section.
-The levee deposits are overlain by a relatively thin unit of bioturbated calcareous clay, representing the end of proximal channel activity and in turn a decrease in siliciclastic input.
-The surficial calcareous clay unit at the top of the levee contains a glassy volcanic ash layer presumably from the Toba eruption that occurred at ~75 ka.
+The levee is overlain by a relatively thin unit of bioturbated calcareous clay, representing the end of proximal channel activity and in turn a decrease in detrital input.
+This surficial calcareous clay unit at the top of the levee contains a glassy volcanic ash layer likely from the Toba eruption that occurred at ~75 ka.

-Biostratigraphic control at Site U1452 is limited, but four tie points were observed and help to constrain levee development during the Pleistocene.
-Although the foraminiferal biomarker Globorotalia tosaensis (0.61 Ma) was found in Holes U1452B and U1452C (at 8.97 and 23.29 m CSF-A, respectively), its first occurrence was found at a shallower depth than the nannofossil biomarkers Emiliania huxleyi (0.29 Ma) and Pseudoemiliania lacunosa (0.44 Ma), indicating that this foraminifer was either reworked or has a longer extent in the Indian Ocean.
+Biostratigraphic control at Site U1452 is limited, but four tie points were observed that help constrain levee development during the Pleistocene.
+Although the foraminiferal biomarker Globorotalia tosaensis (0.61 Ma) was found in Holes U1452B and U1452C (at 8.97 and 23.29 m CSF-A, respectively), its FO is at a shallower depth than the nannofossil biomarkers Emiliania huxleyi (0.29 Ma) and Pseudoemiliania lacunosa (0.44 Ma), indicating that this foraminifer was either reworked or has a longer range in the Indian Ocean.
 Cores 345-U1452B-33F through 37F are dominated by hemipelagic calcareous clay, are abundant in nannofossils, and contain abundant to barren foraminifers.
 Interestingly, fragmentation of planktonic foraminifers was higher in the hemipelagic sediments than in the turbiditic sediments.
 The nannofossil biomarkers agree well with the magnetic polarity reversals found at Site U1452.